ViralTexts/gtr-clusters/clusters/18770212-sn82014805-HowToTreatInsectStings.md

 #### From _Northern Argus (Clare, SA : 1869 - 1954)_

 #### 1879-02-28 &middot; Clare, South Australia

 <table style="width: 100%;"><tr><td style="width: 50%">

+t fire at Pera in
+1870, and he never re-wrote his
+reminiscences.
+A large sperm whale, over
+60 feet in length, has been found on the
+&#x27; shore about 20 miles west of
+Macdonnell Bay.
+It was broken in two.
 The pain caused by the sting of a plant
 or insect is the result of a certain
 amount of acid poison injected into the